'Operational Limitations' In Tesla Model S Played a 'Major Role' In Autopilot Crash, Says NTSB - Slashdot

 If anything is going to stop self driving cars, it's moronic "victims" looking for a payday.

+It means that it's really hard to make a partially self-driving car that is safe.

+People have two mode, driving and not-driving.
+If the car isn't safe while you're not-driving then the car isn't safe.

-This type of accident will increase (Score:4, Insightful)
+This type of accident will increase (Score:5, Insightful)

 As autonomous cars get better and better, we'll see more and more accidents attributed to driver inattention -- the better the car is at driving, the less the human is going to pay attention to the car or the road, and by the time the car tells the driver "Oh hey, I don't know how to handle this situation, you take over!", the driver won't have enough situational awareness to get out of the situation.